p2p-org/economy/posts/2019-08-13-cyberway-introduction.md

 Conslusion
 ==========

-CyberWay is one more EOS fork, which intention is to be specified to handle more complex applications with lesser cluster node localization requirements.
-Protocol supposes for the "workers" to be present, so it could ease out the features and improvements management job for the developers team.
-The absence of censorship and priveledged accounts makes CyberWay cluster protocol some kind of more fair-playing.

-In my honest opinion, there is no revolutionary changes at all, but this attempt to make EOS eatable with social applications on top of it deserves a chance.

-I'm going to try to make a more detailed review on particular protocol features in newcoming blog posts.
+CyberWay is one more fork of EOS, specified to handle more complex applications with more decentralization available.
+Workers are considered to be the most powerful tool for decentralized protocol improvements.
+The scalability and performance CyberWay introduces is fine enough for running complex social applications or financial service apllications or gaming applications.
+The absence of censorship and priveledged accounts makes CyberWay even more decentralized, which is coming in the next blog post.